Set up Collaborative Authoring

 To turn off collaborative authoring, remove the checkout settings.
 This option is available only when no documents are currently being edited in Microsoft 365.

-Removed settings are not saved.
+Note Removed settings are not saved.
 If you remove the collaborative authoring checkout settings and later decide you want to turn collaborative authoring back on, you must re-enter the settings.

 1. In your Vault, navigate to Admin > Settings > Checkout Settings and click Edit.